Wang Ying (actress)

 Wang Ying 王莹; née, Yu Zhihua; during incarceration, Prisoner No. 6742; March 8, 1913 – March 3, 1974) was a Chinese actress in the 1930s.
 She rose to be a star of plays and cinema.
 The most valuable Chinese painting was of her.
 She was the first Chinese actor to appear for the US President.
-During the Cultural Revolution she was imprisoned.
-Her reputation was not re established until after her death.
+During the Cultural Revolution, she was imprisoned by former rival actress Jiang Qing, who had become a major political leader.
+Her reputation was not re-established until after her death.

 Life

 Wang was born in 1913 in Wuhu when her name was Yu Zhihua.
 She went to live with her aunt whose family name was Wang.
 This was after her father sold her as a child bride to a man in Nanjing.
 She had to leave and she went to Shanghai after she was arrested for writing a critical letter to He Jian.

 In 1929, she joined an art troupe in Shanghai led by Qian Xingcun and Xia Yan.
 The writer Xie Bingying renamed her Wang Ying and under that name she starred in three films - Women's Cry, Story of Red Tears and The Same Enemy.
-Her iconic appearance in the play "Put Down Your Whip" was seen throughout China and abroad and it inspired an eponymous painting by Xu Beihong.
+Her iconic appearance in the play Put Down Your Whip was seen throughout China and abroad and it inspired an eponymous painting by Xu Beihong.
 This was converted into a postcard and the painting in time became the most valuable painting by a Chinese artist.
 By 1939, the art troupe was now named the New China Troupe and was touring Asia.
 Wang was also writing a column for a Shanghai newspaper.

+Wang joined the Chinese Communist Party in 1930.
+She was briefly detained for her political affiliation in 1935.